Jaimeloeuf/SS/spec.md

 # SS (SimpleScript)
+- Simple
+- Quick to learn
+- No assumptions / quirkiness

 idiot n beginner proof language prevent me from saying im so dumb when i wastedays trying to figure smth out because it is not intuitive simple, flexible and idiot proof n practical

+Technical features:
+- Statically typed
+    - Need to know the type at Compile time if compiled
+    - Need to know the
+    - actually the code is always "compiled" first into a Middle IR that is simple a token, that can be parsed later on.
+        - so in this case, even for the interpreter version, the Type rule is also enforced
+- Immutable
+    - no data can be changed once created.
+- Functional
+-

 ## Language Features
 - Can be both intepreted and compiled AOT into an executable
     - And obviously they should work the exact same way, just one faster and native to the platform
     - If compiled, any constants defined at compile time, will be preprocessed to replace the values directly in the code? or will LLVM take care of this?
     - We also need to take care of cross compilation techniques.
+- Focus on explicit representation of ideas via code.
+Instead of like JS where there are alot of assumptions/quirks/implicit behaviours/magic
 - Comes with a GC, will be explored further below
 - Paradigm
     - Procedural